jimburton/shurly/README.md

 $ mvn exec:java
 ```

-If you are not using the UoB guest account you will need to edit the config file
-with the database credentials in it, `src/main/resources/application.conf`.
+This starts the Spark webserver, which will be serving the application at `http://localhost:4567`.

 Read the first few parts of the Spark [Getting Started](http://sparkjava.com/documentation)
 guide, at least up to the section on the `Response` object.
 That should be enough of an